evillage/evillage-ios/README.md

 for the appropriate keys, substituting our custom variables from the xcconfig files:
 **CUSTOMER_ID** as a key and  value set to **$(CUSTOMER_ID)** which will be read from env config file.

+### Create a new version on Cocoapods
+Cocoapods used the tag system of bitbucket to specifcy which version is being used.
+When you want to create a new version of the ClangNotifications pod perfrom the following steps
+1. Tag the version in Bitbucket with the new version number
+2. Change the **$(spec.version)** in the ClangNotifications.podspec file to the same version as you just tagged in bitbucket
+3. Open terminal and navigate to the root of the project and run `pod lib lint` to see if everything is correct
+4. run `pod trunk push ClangNotifications.podspec` in the same terminal to submit the code to Cocoapods

 ### Generate documentaion
 To generate documentation for this project, follow these simple steps:
 1. Install Jazzy on your mac by going to terminal and run 'sudo gem install jazzy' this will install the required files need to generate documentation